Skip to main content

 Program Format

-The master’s program requires a minimum of 30 graduate credit hours plus completion of a thesis and may be completed full-time or part-time.
+The master’s program requires a minimum of 30 graduate credit hours plus completion of a thesis or 32 hours for non-thesis and may be completed full-time or part-time.
+Students need faculty approval to pursue a thesis.

 Admissions